 The EPA is proposing a Lead Replacement Program that requires utilities to identify and begin to replace any lead service lines, and identify all copper services, this includes copper in the customers service.
 We will also be required to update our Lead and Copper sampling schedule.
 The GCWD needs your help in identifying the type of plumbing in every service in our system.
 Please take the time to fill out the short survey to help us get this process complete.
-Lead and Copper Survey.
+Lead Service Line Inventory Survey.
 Please see the examples at the bottom of the page that reference the customers service.
 A Lead Service Line Inventory Map has been created in order to help keep our customers informed of the progress of the inventory and also to let all customers know of the possibilities of the presence of lead when moving into a new residence.

 The GCWD has been very successful in its drinking water treatment process in keeping a drinking water that is considered neutral.
 What this means for you as a customer is that the drinking water that we provide is not corrosive in nature and tends to not cause lead or copper to leach into the drinking water after setting in piping for an extended period of time.
 You may find the most recent Lead and Copper test results in our most recent Consumer Confidence Report CCR.
 GCWD has never used lead or copper service lines.
 Leaded solder will be found in services and fixtures that were installed before 1986 and can possibly be found in services and fixtures that were installed up to 2014.
 Everything installed after 2014 is considered lead free.